-Description: In this course, students will acquire knowledge of and experience in the proper and efficient use of Microsoft Word, PowerPoint and Excel, plus Microsoft Photosynth, Web 2.0, Podcasting, Google docs and emerging technologies.
-Through project-based learning, students will learn to integrate the aforementioned tools and will increase their computer efficiency and their word processing skills which are essential in today's digital society.
-Students can choose to pursue Microsoft Certificates in any of the above-mentioned Microsoft programs.
-This course will prepare students to successfully complete projects in all areas of study throughout their high school career.
-In addition, this course will meet the state's requirement of Internet Safety Education.
+Description: In this course, students will acquire knowledge of and experience in the proper and efficient use of Microsoft Word, PowerPoint, and Excel.
+Through project-based learning, students will learn to integrate the aforementioned tools and will increase their computer efficiency and skills which are essential in today's digital society.
+Students will have the opportunity to complete a Microsoft Certificate in one of the above-mentioned Microsoft programs.
+This course will prepare students to successful complete projects in all areas of study throughout their high school career.
+Successful completion of this course earns Triton Dual Credit Course does NOT meet the state Consumer Ed requirement.